 As town after town leaped into sight through the hazy train window, I felt duped, cheated out of my off-the-beaten path experience, until a stretch of forest arose south of Varėna.
 The sideroads and houses suddenly disappeared, the woods thickened, and soon, the train pressed to a halt at a small hut barely larger than a bus shelter: Welcome to Zervynos.

 Yet somehow, despite being deep in the Lithuanian backwoods, the scene felt familiar.
 The frolicking chickadees, stinging fragrance of pine, and waist-high grass interspersed with dead larch needles and sand—blissful memories of my upbringing surged forward, transporting me back to all the summers I’d spent camping deep in the bush of Northern Ontario, accessible only by rail and otherwise surrounded by nothingness.
-I’d never felt more at home in Eastern Europe.
+I’d never felt more at home in Northern Europe & the Baltics.

 Relying solely on instinct, I left the train tracks behind and marched down the most trodden path I could find, a mossy forest trail barely wide enough for a vehicle, hoping it would lead me to the village.